Smart-Commons/NY-High-Line-Analysis/methodology/readme.md

 ### Total value change per band:

-By adding the values of synthetic plots within each band and comparing that value change over time we can see weather cumulative value of the distance band grew over a particular period of time.
+By adding the values of synthetic plots within each band and comparing that value change over time we can see whether cumulative value of the distance band grew over a particular period of time.

 <!---
 ```cs